 - Use of alternative address formats (such as those found in different countries)

-Ideally, for a location search, a search engine would try to only show a single map result as a response, if the address is unambiguous.
+Ideally, for location searches, a search engine might try to show a single map result as a response, if the address is unambiguous.
 In Google Maps, you may only see one result when you search using an address for a place.

 If you switch over to Google’s web search, you might see a map for the location along with other information about that address.
 Web search results may also be included.

-But things can get a little confusing sometimes when a search engine isn’t sure which address might be correct.
+But things can get a little confusing sometimes when a search engine isn’t sure which addresses might be correct during location searches.
 For example, a search for the Thomas Jefferson Memorial shows both the “US Thomas Jefferson Memorial” and the “Thomas Jefferson Memorial.”
-Fortunately for people who might want to visit, the two places shown (most likely the same place) don’t appear to be too far apart:
+Fortunately for people who might want to visit, the two places are shown (most likely the same place) don’t appear to be too far apart:

-When a search engine receives a location search query, it might take a number of steps to try to pin down the right address.
+When a search engine receives a location search query, it might take many steps to try to pin down the right address.
 For instance, it might look at keywords in the query and: